-19 Forty six states have adopted provisions similar to this provision which exclude amounts 20 paid to an employee.
-At present no state imposes a withholding requirement on out of state 21 employers on wages earned by and paid to a state resident while out of state.
-If a State did include 22 such income in its withholding wage base, it would be impossible to enforce a withholding requirement on a foreign corporation that had no presence in the state, but it could enforce 23 24 withholding requirements on any corporation that is present in the state.
-Additionally, if a state exercised jurisdiction over a corporation and chose to include this income in the unemployment wage 25 26 base there would be an impact on an employee's benefit wage base as well as an imposition of 27 unemployment taxes on the employer even if the employer is out of state and has no contacts with 28 the state.
+Forty six states have adopted provisions similar to this provision.
+At present no state imposes an income tax on wages earned by and paid to a state resident while out of state.
+If a State did include such income in its taxable base, it would be impossible to enforce a withholding requirement on a foreign corporation that had no presence in the state, but it could enforce withholding requirements on any corporation that is present in the state.
+Additionally, if a state exercised jurisdiction over a corporation and chose to include this income in the unemployment wage base there would be an impact on an employee's benefit wage base as well as an imposition of unemployment taxes on the employer.